Eyesore123/quote-generator/README.md

 Backend and frontend are in different folders and run separately.
 Frontend is hosted on Netlify.
 Backend is hosted on Render.com.
 Postgres database is hosted on Neon.

 PS.
 Angular has been a bit hard for me to learn with React background.
 So many files... and all those module imports...
 I think I get the gist of it but there are still parts that are quite hard to fathom.
-Perhaps it'll get easier over time.
+You need to be a goddamn wizard to get all the modules, imports and server configurations to work correctly.
+Perhaps it'll get easier over time, but I would rather use React for future projects with less headache.

 ## What I've learned during this project: